narcisoguillen/censored/README.md

 #Censored

-Easy and simple way to censore Objects
+Easy and simple way to censore Objects.
+This package will return a new censored Object based on the original.

 ##Install